How to Set Up a Podiatry Clinic: What Equipment You Need

 Podiatry Chair

 While all of the aforementioned podiatry equipment and supplies are essential to setting up a clinic, investing in the right podiatry chair is arguably the most important.
-There are many different procedure chairs available, but not all of them are suited for the needs of your potential clients.
+There are many different procedure chairs available, but not all of them are suited to the needs of your potential clients.

 First and foremost, it’s important to invest in a specific podiatry chair for your practice rather than a broad examination chair.
 A podiatry chair includes features that make treating patients with foot and ankle problems easier, such as:

-• Power leg lift designed to make it easier for patients and staff alike
+- Power leg lift designed to make it easier for patients and staff alike

-• Front access to chair
+- Front access to chair

-• Programmable hand control and foot control for efficiencies
+- Programmable hand control and foot control for efficiencies

-• Protection of internal components from dirt and debris to simplify cleaning and ensure a longer product life
+- Protection of internal components from dirt and debris to simplify cleaning and ensure a longer product life

 A high-quality podiatry chair should have a comfortable, functional foot section that allows your staff to easily treat their patient.

-Best Podiatry Chairs For Your Clinic
+Shop the Best Podiatry Equipment for Your Clinic

 Whether you’re opening a new practice or need to update the podiatry chairs for your clinic, consider these popular options:

-Midmark 646 Podiatry Chair that’s widely considered to be one of the best in foot and ankle care with an exclusive, ergonomic foot section designed to put control right where it’s needed—the foot section.
+- Midmark 646 Podiatry Chair that’s widely considered to be one of the best in foot and ankle care with an exclusive, ergonomic foot section designed to put control right where it’s needed—the foot section.
 Or, consider the newest model, The Midmark 647.

-UMF ProGlide 5016 Podiatry/Wound Care Procedure Chair that’s designed with help from extensive research and clinical feedback.
+- UMF ProGlide 5016 Podiatry/Wound Care Procedure Chair that’s designed with help from extensive research and clinical feedback.
 It’s developed to improve patient care and streamline the work of healthcare providers.

 When it comes time to find podiatry equipment suppliers for your clinic, you can trust ExamTablesDirect.
 We carry a variety of medical exam tables, including podiatry chairs, for all your practice’s needs.